emmanr/personal-typescript-guide/README.md

 ## When to use Type Annotations

-- :one: Function that returns the `any` type
+1. Function that returns the `any` type

 ```javascript
 const json = '{"x": 10, "y": 20}';